Neural-Systems-at-UIO/nutil/docs/QuantifierIntro.rst

 **Quantifier requires the following input files:**

-1. A JSON file with registration info to a reference brain atlas (generated with the QuickNII or VisuAlign software).
+1. A JSON file with registration info to a reference brain atlas (generated with the *QuickNII* or *VisuAlign* software).
-2. Atlas maps in .FLAT format corresponding to the JSON file (generated in QuickNII or VisuAlign using the JSON file).
+2. Atlas maps in .FLAT format corresponding to the JSON file (generated in *QuickNII* or *VisuAlign* using the JSON file).
-3. Segmentation images in .PNG format with the features to be quantified displayed with a unique RGB colour code (indexed 8-bit PNG format) (generated with ilastik, ImageJ or another image analysis software).
+3. Segmentation images in .PNG format with the features to be quantified displayed with a unique RGB colour code (indexed 8-bit PNG format) (generated with *ilastik*, *ImageJ* or another image analysis software).

 **It generates the following results:**